What To Stock Up On In September

 Jasmine Rice

 If you can afford it, please stock up on rice.
-White rice can be stored for 4-5 years, if stored in an airtight container in a cool dark location.
+White rice can be stored for 4-5 years in an airtight container in a cool, dark location.
 Brown rice is only good for 5-6 months.
-I don’t store brown rice, it’s not worth it to me based on the short shelf life.
+I don’t store brown rice; it’s not worth it to me based on its short shelf life.

 Pasta Boxes